garethjmsaunders/sec-digital-calendar/README.md

 * There must always be a space after a comma (`,`) or semicolon (`;`).
 * There must be no space within a range (e.g. `1:1-10`) unless the range spans more than one chapter (e.g. `1:1 - 2:10`) in which case there must be a space either side of the dash to aid readability.
 * Dashes must be an en dash `–`  not a simple dash (`-`) or em dash `–`.

----

-## 3. Other editions

-### Church of England edition

-See Fr Simon Rundell's [Electronic Ordo](http://www.frsimon.uk/electric-ordo-calendar/) containing daily information and readings for Mass each day according to both the Anglican (Common Worship) or Roman lectionaries.

-### Roman Catholic editions

-See [Catholic Apptitude](https://catholicapptitude.org/apps/catholic-calendar-apps/) for a number of similar calendar and lectionary resources.